Single-Process vs. Multi-Process Mode

 qml runtime will always run in the same process as the System UI.
 In this case, native applications are omitted, since they can only run in a dedicated process.
 This difference is the entry point:

 native runtimes have an executable and

-qml runtimes a main QML file.
-For the latter the application-manager provides the executable (
+qml runtimes have a main QML file.
+For the latter the application manager provides the executable (

 appman-launcher) in multi-process mode.